 From our Executive Director Daniel McNicoll

 While it is true that my next writing installment was to be on Glastonbury and Tolkien, I am now finding fresh inspiration on another related topic.
-I’m still researching on the Tolkien side, and with a new posthumous poem from Tolkien being published next month, I thought it would be a good time to take a slightly different look at things surrounding Glastonbury.
+I’m still researching on the Tolkien side, and with a new posthumous poem from Tolkien being published next month, I thought it would be a good time to take a slight detour that may give us a new exciting view of Avalon.
 I’ve not written in a while but these are exciting times for Glastonbury: Isle of Light.
 If you missed my previous story on Glastonbury and Narnia you may find it here.

 As many are aware a new J.R.R.
 Tolkien epic poem is due to be published in May titled The Fall of Arthur.
 I would like to briefly discuss King Arthur and his connection to the Star Wars Legacy and also how both fit into the Glastonbury legends.
-It’s an interconnected, intergalactic story, so let’s get started.
-Recently I found myself with some idle time at the local library and began browsing through the fiction section to see what was available.
-I eventually left with two non-fiction books, yet while glancing through the fiction sections, I made a discovery, Star Wars novels abounded.
+It’s an interconnected, intergalactic story, so let’s get started!
+Recently I found myself with some idle time at the local library and began browsing through the fiction section to see what people were reading.
+Not surprisingly for me, I eventually left with two non-fiction books, yet while glancing through the fiction sections, I made a discovery, Star Wars novels abounded.

 Since the first Star Wars film in 1977, there have been many novels written, expanding George Lucas’ sci-fi universe slowly and steadily.
-There have been more than a few breakout Star Wars novelists, and while I’m not read up on such books, it became clear to me the legacy of Star Wars is large.
+There have been more than a few breakout Star Wars novelists, and while I’m not read up on such books, it became clear to me that both the unofficial and official cannon of Star Wars is large.
 This fact reveals why Disney would pay so much for the name, world and future of its galaxy.
-It’s amazing how this single vision for a film can extend so far beyond it’s vanguard beginnings.
+It’s amazing how this single vision of a film, from a relatively unknown filmmaker, could extend so far beyond it’s vanguard beginnings.

 Lucas, from the earliest drafts of what would become the epic, showed almost an homage to traditional storytelling with its hero and dark villain, its underpinnings of honor, integrity and loyalty.
-George Lucas was going back to the beginning of storytelling at a time when everyone else was desperate to explore the antihero, and it worked.
-It had a connection with people much like Greek Mythology had on those who long ago gazed into the stars and dreamed of other worlds.
-So many great writers begin by studying the classics and the most influential stories are those legends that surround King Arthur.
+George Lucas was going back to the beginning of storytelling at a time when everyone else was desperate to explore the antihero… and it worked.
+It connected with people much like Greek Mythology connected with those who long ago gazed into the stars and dreamed of other worlds.
+So many great writers begin by studying the classics and some of the most influential stories are the legends that surround King Arthur.

 Glastonbury is the beginning of Arthurian Legend.
 Glastonbury is after all Avalon, the claimed resting place of King Arthur.
 A sign post at the Abbey today reads: “Site of King Arthur’s tomb.
 In the year 1191 the bodies of King Arthur and his Queen were said to have been found on the south side of the Lady Chapel.
 On 19th April 1278 their remains were removed in the presence of King Edward I and Queen Eleanor to a black marble tomb on this site.
 The tomb survived until the dissolution of the Abbey in 1539.”

-To be fair some good things came from this period, the birth of some of the greatest universities and educational institutions the world has ever known, but sadly the architecture and monastic life were destroyed.
-And buried, according to legend, somewhere on the isle of Avalon was the Holy Grail.
-Many Kings are buried at Glastonbury.
-If George Lucas had not followed the Norse tradition of cremation for a Jedi, perhaps Qui Gon Gin’s soul would have rested in a place like Avalon.
+To be fair some good things came from this period, the birth of some of the greatest universities and educational institutions the world has ever known, but sadly the architecture and monastic life of Glastonbury were destroyed and buried, according to legend, somewhere on the isle of Avalon was the Holy Grail.
+In fact many Kings are buried at Glastonbury.
+If George Lucas had not followed the Norse tradition of cremation for a Jedi, perhaps Qui Gon Gin’s body would have rested in a place like Avalon.
 History reveals that Glastonbury is one of the most sacred ruins on the planet.

-So how do these legends spring back to life?
-If you desire a quest to seek the Holy Grail you have to go back to where it was both first and last seen.
-Glastonbury according to tradition and legend is where Joseph of Arimathea first brought to the Isle of glass this sacred vessel and no one has been written about more in the medieval legends than Joseph.
-His legacy whatever it was, is large, an epic character that emerges from the medieval texts leaving an indelible mark on both culture and storytelling.
+So why have these legends sprung back to life in our imagination and where did it all really start?
+If you desire a quest to seek the Holy Grail you must go back to where it was both first and last seen.
+Glastonbury, according to tradition and legend, is where Joseph of Arimathea first brought to the Isle of glass the sacred vessel and no one has been written about more in the medieval legends than Joseph.
+His legacy whatever it was, looms large in literature, an epic character that emerges from the medieval texts leaving an indelible mark on both widely the culture and more specifically storytelling.
 Thus we find ourselves searching through the roots of a strange hawthorn tree, the Glastonbury thorn, the speculated descendant from Joseph’s staff that bloomed on Wearyall Hill.

 Tolkien’s book deals with the Fall of Arthur, while our story at Glastonbury contemplates the birth of Arthur and the birth of Arthurian legend.
 It’s the genesis story to one of the greatest myths of all time.
 These stories surround England and hint to a legacy we barely know.
 Should we embark on this quest to learn more?
-I believe we should, because not only is it a beautiful thing, but the walls are worth rebuilding and there is a treasure to be found as we go back to the beginning.
+I believe we should, because not only is the abbey a beautiful thing to behold even in its ruined state, its “walls” are worth rebuilding and there is treasure to be found when we go back to the beginning.